rubygarage/rubygarage.github.com/slides/git/gitflow.markdown

 To github.com:leksster/empty.git
    ea8af76..55edea2  develop -> develop
    e80daca..662a7ca  master -> master

+$ git push --tags
 ```

 ---

 # Hotfix

-Maintenance or “hotfix” branches are used to quickly patch production releases. `Hotfix` branches are a lot like `release` branches and `feature` branches except they're based on `master` instead of `develop`.
+> Maintenance or "hotfix" branches are used to quickly patch production releases. `Hotfix` branches are a lot like `release` branches and `feature` branches except they're based on `master` instead of `develop`.
 This is the only branch that should fork directly off of `master`.

 --